 Veterinary surgery can be stressful for both you and your pet, no matter how minor the procedure may be.
-You may only be dropping your pet off for a spaying, but you are trusting someone else to care for your pet when they are probably most frightened.
-Even scheduled pet surgeries can cause you to worry about whether or not your pet is getting the best care and monitoring, and whether or not adequate precautions have been taken to ensure the safety of your companion.
+You may only be dropping your pet off for a spay, but you are trusting us to care for your pet when it is most frightened.
 At Petaluma Veterinary Hospital, we understand how important it is to make sure that your pet is being treated like one of our own.
 Our trained veterinary staff are not only here to care for your pet, but to help guide you through what can be a scary course of events.

 Types of surgery

-Our veterinary surgeons at Petaluma are qualified to perform numerous surgeries, including, but not limited to:
+Our Veterinarians are qualified to perform numerous surgeries, including, but not limited to:

 - Ovariohysterectomy (spay)